-The Ionic will allow you to receive the notifications your phone does, which includes texts and those coming from WhatsApp and other third parties, but unfortunately you can't reply on the watch itself.
+The Ionic will allow you to receive the notifications your phone does, which includes texts and those coming from WhatsApp and other third parties, but unfortunately only Android users can currently make use of the Quick Replies feature.

 Will Fitbit Ionic get more apps?

-With Fitbit Gallery only opening its doors this December, the selection is still pretty paltry.
-However, in the new year and beyond, expect more third parties to get on board with the Fitbit SDK and bring apps to the smartwatch.
+With Fitbit Gallery only opening its doors in December 2017, the initial selection was pretty paltry.
+However, things have improved in recent months, and we expect more third parties to get on board with the Fitbit SDK and bring apps to the smartwatch.

 Essential reading: Best Fitbit Ionic apps